IC27 Mock Test Sample 12

 c) Employer contributions

-d) Private insurance contributions
+d) Private insurance funds

-18. Which Thailand scheme resembles ESIS of India?
+18. Which Thai scheme resembles India’s ESIS?

 b) Social Security Scheme (SSS)